gabu-b/gabu-b/README.md

 ### Hello, I'm Gabriel! 😁
 I am a Security professional with experience in testing for security vulnerabilities in different types of applications, like web and mobile Android and iOS apps.
 Interested in new technologies in general and offensive security techniques, and I love sharing knowledge and writing about tech stuff that I find interesting.
-Currently working at [Accenture](https://accenture.com).

 [![Linkedin Badge](https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white&link=https://www.linkedin.com/in/gabrielbarbosasouza)](https://www.linkedin.com/in/gabrielbarbosasouza)